Policy 2111 - Faculty Ranks and Promotions in Rank

 Revision Date: 1/30/2014

 Reference: Board of Supervisors; Council of Academic Deans

 Quality academic instruction to its students, enhancement of the body of knowledge through research and service to campus, community, and state are vital to the University's mission.
 In support of this mission, each Department must seek to employ the most highly qualified faculty members.
-The following ranks are used at Louisiana Tech University: Instructor (temporary appointment for a fixed term), Instructor on Continuing Appointment, Lecturer, Assistant Professor, Associate Professor, and Professor.
+The following ranks are used at Louisiana Tech University: Instructor (temporary appointment for a fixed term), Lecturer, Senior Lecturer, Distinguished Lecturer, Assistant Professor, Associate Professor, and Professor.
 Procedures for promotion applications are found in (Policy 2114), Tenure and Promotion Procedures.

-Faculty members appointed at the rank of Instructor or Instructor on Continuing Appointment shall have attained the minimum of the appropriate Master's degree.
+Faculty members appointed at the rank of Instructor shall have attained the minimum of the appropriate Master's degree.
 Faculty employed at this rank will not be considered for promotion or tenure.
 Evaluations will be conducted annually with the view of determining reappointment.

 Entry-level, tenure-track appointments are made at the rank of Assistant Professor.
 Appointees to this rank shall have attained the minimum academic qualification of an appropriate terminal degree in their field of study.
 Only in special academic fields, or under special circumstances based upon Departmental need, or in the case of particular types of special training, will an individual be employed in this rank with less than this academic training.

 Faculty members promoted or appointed to the rank of Associate Professor shall have attained the appropriate terminal degree prior to being promoted to this rank.
 Only in special academic fields or in the case of particular types of special training will an individual be promoted to this rank with less than this academic training.
 Documented strengths in the areas of teaching, research, and service are prerequisites in the consideration for promotion to this rank.